Saturday, December 18, 2010

 PE_5 CS5

 This week we made another Hollywood style trailer to promote our holiday food drive competition.
 It turned out pretty good, but I was unhappy that I was not able to make some text additions that I wanted to make.
 I wanted to add the names of a few faculty members to promote them as the stars of the fictional film "Quest for Cans."
 The iMovie 11' templates will not allow much customization and even exporting and importing back into iMovie is still a problem due to the limited text feature.
 The clip played for the students on Thursday without the text I wanted to add.
-Since Thursday, I have become brave enough to use CS5, and I was able to add the text I wanted with Adobe Premiere (Pr).
-Next week I'll know how to do this in time for the release to the students and staff.
+Since Thursday, I have become brave enough to use CS5, and I was able to...

 PE_4 CS5

 I decided to take the plunge and create a project using one of the applications in Adobe CS5.
 I have to admit that I find the Adobe products a bit intimidating. iMovie is one thing, but Premiere and After Effects...
 That's a whole different ballgame.
 I decided to keep it simple since it would be my first experience with one of the applications in the CS5 suite.
-I decided to make a holiday photo show of my boys using After Effects (AE).
+I decided to make a holiday photo show of my boys using After Effects (AE).First I created a background movie in iMovie by stringing together six photos that I changed to black and white.
+I then imported this movie into AE.
+I also imported all of the color shots I would use in the...

 BP_11 NetRocket Commercial

-The music was created in Garageband and the animations are courtesy of Animation Factory.
+The music was created in Garageband and the animations are courtesy of Animation Facto...

 BP_10 Commet Erica Adkins

 Erica really found a cool tool with this one.
-Here is the comment I posted on her blog.
+Here is the comment I posted on her bl...

 BP_9 Comment Liz Fritz

 Here is a link to the comment I posted on Liz's blog.
-Let me know what you think.
+Let me know what you thi...

 BP_8 NetRocket

 NetRocket is a social bookmarking tool with a bit of a twist.
 If you haven't used social bookmarking, I highly encourage you to start.
 The ability to have a virtual favorites list that you can access anywhere is reason enough.
 There are many good sites out there.
-Like all of these sites, Netrocket allows you to save you favorite links via the web so you can access them from any computer.
+Like all of these sites, Netrocket allows you to save you favorite links via the web so you can access them from any computer.You simply add links by filling out a simple dialogue box.What makes NetRocket different is its built in scheduler.
+NetRocket gives you the ability to set up email reminders to keep all of your online activity on track.
+You simply set the date and time you...

 Sunday, December 5, 2010